The Mara, the lodge, our guides

 Our Lodge

-Set deep within the Masai Mara Reserve, the lodge is unfenced and open to the wilderness, allowing wildlife to move freely through the landscape around you.
+The lodge is unfenced and open to the wilderness, allowing wildlife to move freely through the landscape around you.

-With an in-house chef preparing exceptional cuisine and attentive staff caring for every detail, this is safari at its finest — indulgent, adventurous, and quietly unforgettable.
+With an in-house chef preparing exceptional cuisine and attentive staff caring for every detail, this is safari at its finest, indulgent, adventurous, and quietly unforgettable.

 CONSERVATION & ETHICS